-Although several frame formats were initially used, the one that prevails is called Ethernet II or DIX (Digital Intel Xerox).
+Even though several frame formats were initially used, the one that prevails is called Ethernet II or DIX (Digital Intel Xerox).
 It can carry up to 1500 bytes of data, this is called the maximum transmission unit (MTU):

-Destination node Source node Payload identifier Payload (SDU) Frame Check MAC address MAC address (E-TYPE) (46 up to 1500 bytes) Sequence (FCS) (6 bytes) (6 bytes) (2 bytes) (MTU=1500) (4 bytes)
+Destination node Source node Payload identifier Payload (SDU) Frame Check MAC address MAC address , (E-TYPE) (46 up to 1500 bytes) Sequence (FCS) (6 bytes) (6 bytes) (2 bytes) (MTU=1500) (4 bytes)

 Therefore, the total frame length will range from 64 up to 1518 bytes.
-FCS is used for error detection.
-Before sending the frame the emitter is required to send the Ethernet preamble (not represented in the image above) it's made of 7 bytes with alternate zeros and ones followed by an additional byte called start frame delimiter (SFD).
-The SFD is also made of alternate zeros and ones, but ends with two ones.
+Before sending the frame, the emitter is required to send the Ethernet preamble (not represented in the image above) it's made of 7 bytes with alternate zeros and ones followed by an additional byte called start frame delimiter (SFD).
+The SFD is also made of alternate zeros and ones, but it ends with two ones.
 This alerts receivers of an incoming frame and allows clock synchronization.
-The inter-packet gap (IPG) must also be respected, it is equivalent to 96 bits.
+Also, the inter-packet gap (IPG) must be respected, it's the time equivalent to the transmission of 96 bits.
+The FCS tail is used for error detection.

-By keeping the frame format and the node address format unchanged, layer 2 interoperation between different versions is guaranteed, thus initial versions of Ethernet networks using coaxial cable buses can be connected to latest versions running at 10 Gbps over optical fiber.
+By keeping the frame format and the node address format unchanged, layer 2 interoperation between different versions is guaranteed, even initial versions of Ethernet networks using coaxial cable buses can communicate with nodes connected to latest versions running at 10 Gbps over optical fiber.